MIPPL/nephele-org-website/public/content/developers/docs/data-structures-and-encoding/patricia-merkle-trie/index.md

 ### State Trie {#state-trie}

 There is one global state trie, and it is updated every time a client processes a block.
 In it, a `path` is always: `keccak256(ethereumAddress)` and a `value` is always: `rlp(ethereumAccount)`.
-More specifically an ethereum `account` is a 4 item array of `[nonce,balance,storageRoot,codeHash]`.
+More specifically an Nephele `account` is a 4 item array of `[nonce,balance,storageRoot,codeHash]`.
 At this point, it's worth noting that this `storageRoot` is the root of another patricia trie:

 ### Storage Trie {#storage-trie}